maxsharabayko/srt/test/rcvbuffer_todo.md

 ## Adding CRcvUnit

-CRcvUnit is a storate unit for a received SRT packet or a packet being processed by the receiver.
+CRcvUnit is a storage unit for a received SRT packet or a packet being processed by the receiver.

 ## Adding CUnitPool